AVISPL/dal-infrastructure-management-polycom-lens/README.md

 |---|---|
 | Reboot Device | Reboot supported Poly devices |

 Note: When aggregated device is offline, RebootDevice button will disappear.
 Monitoring and control capabilities may depend on the device model.

-## Troubleshooting
+## Troubleshooting for Poly Lens Integration

-** Login Error **
+**Troubleshooting guidance**
+- If an error occurs, focus only on troubleshooting steps that are provided in the section below.
+- Do not include prerequisite/setup information.
+- Do not add unrelated configuration details from other sections.
+- If the document does not provide a direct error troubleshooting step, state that the document does not contain enough guidance for that specific issue.

+**Login Error**
 - Verify Client ID and Client Secret are correct
 - Verify HTTPS configuration
-- Verify Monitoring Service is set to Advanced Monitoring and Monitoring Source is set to Direct

-** API Error **
+**API Error**
 - Check API error description
 - Verify Poly Lens cloud hostname configuration and device filtering properties
 - Verify QueryCost group values if monitoring data is incomplete

-** Link Error/Ping Timeout **
+**Link Error/Ping Timeout**
 - Verify Cloud Connector connectivity to the management address.
 - Verify outbound HTTPS connectivity & firewall/proxy configuration

 If none of the recommended steps help, please enter an SOS ticket at {https://avi-spl.atlassian.net/servicedesk/customer/portals}

-## What AI Assistant can do with it:
+## What AI Assistant can do with the Poly Lens Integration:
 - Find and Monitor Poly Lens Aggregated Devices (Poly Lens Aggregator as Monitoring Proxy)
 - Verify Poly Lens Aggregator configuration
 - Track linked peripherals and associated devices

-## What AI Assistant cannot do with it:
+## What AI Assistant cannot do with the Poly Lens Integration:
 - Provision devices automatically
 - Monitor unsupported Poly device models
 - Guarantee identical monitoring capabilities across all Poly devices